 Steve founded Integrated Research in August 1988 and held the position of Managing Director and Chief Executive Officer until retiring from his executive position in November 2004.
 He was appointed as a Non-Executive Director in November 2004 and elected Chairman in July 2005.
-Steve is also Chairman of the Institute for Economics and Peace, Smarter Capital and The Charitable Foundation and for activities involved with these he has received a number of international awards including the Order of Australia, Luxemburg Peace Prize and has been nominated for the Nobel Peace prize.
-He is also active in the financial community with investments in many high tech companies.
-Steve's current term will expire no later than the close of the 2018 Annual General Meeting.
+Steve is also Chairman of the Institute for Economics and Peace, Smarter Capital and The Charitable Foundation and for activities involved with these he has received a number of international awards including the Order of Australia, Luxembourg Peace Prize.

-Listed company directorships held in the past three years: None.
-Age: 67 years.
+Listed company directorships held in the past three years other than listed above: None.

-Darc Dencker-Rasmussen, MAICD
+Darc Dencker-Rasmussen

-Managing Director and Chief Executive Officer
+MAICD Managing Director and Chief Executive Officer

-Darc was appointed CEO and Managing Director of Integrated Research in October, 2013.
+Darc was appointed CEO and Managing Director of Integrated Research in October.
+2013.
 Darc is a seasoned 25-year IT and enterprise software professional with extensive international experience in building and growing Software as a Service (SaaS) and Cloud based businesses.
 Darc was Chief Operating Officer and served as Executive Director at TrustedCloud (formerly IntraPower ASX:IPX).
 Prior to joining TrustedCloud, Mr Rasmussen served as Senior Vice President of CRM (Customer Relationship Management) at SAP in Germany and led SAP's Strategic Initiative to build and grow their CRM business worldwide.
 Darc also served as Director and Vice President for Asia Pacific for Softbrands (acquired by Infor) and built their significant regional footprint.

 Listed company directorships held in the past three years other than listed above: None.
-Age: 56 years.

-Nick Abrahams, B Comm, LLB (Hons), MFA
+Nick Abrahams B Comm, LLB (Hons), MFA